How can I keep my cat in my yard?

 Cats average about 9-10 inches in height and 18 inches in head and body length.
 Adding the average length of a cat’s tail, that’s 30 inches in total, from the tips of their heads to the tips of their tails.

 On average, cats can jump from 7.5 feet to an unbelievable 9 feet.
 That is from 7 to 9 times their body length in total, which is absolutely fantastic.
 Please note that this is how high the average cat gets.
 Larger cats can jump even higher than that, reaching a whopping 10-11 feet.
 Cats are built to be fantastic jumpers.

 Do you have a cat containment fence for your kitty?
 Help other kitty owners and please share about it in the comments below!

 Cat Containment Fence – Another Reader Submission

-Here some pictures showing the mesh both sides of the Garden.”
+Here are some pictures showing the mesh on both sides of the Garden.”